hpi-www-midl-text-localization/text-localization-environment/README.md

 pip uninstall text_localization_environment
 ```

-To use the environment call
+To use the environment, call

 ```
 from text_localization_environment import TextLocEnv